IrinaIID/task_ratepunk/README.md

 # task_ratepunk
 test task for RATEPUNK

-Technologies used in this project: React, Redux, TypeScript, SCSS, HTML.
+Technologies used in this project: Next.js, Typescript, Sass modules.

 ### Deploy